This is a gear review of the Hyperlite Mountain Gear Unbound 2-person Tent 2025.

 Setup and Ease of Use

 Setting up this trekking pole tent is easy.
-Just put 4 pegs in each corner, place the trekking poles in their designated place in the middle of each vestibule door, and lift the trekking poles up.
+Just put 4 pegs in each corner, place the trekking poles in their designated place in the middle of each vestibule door, and raise the tent by lifting the trekking poles up.
 Simple.
 Quick.

 Even if you have never set up a trekking pole tent before you will find it easy.
 And when there is a bit of wind, there are 2 side panel tie-outs to assist in keeping the tent solid in windy weather.
 In total, you will need 8 tent pegs to lock out all the tie-down points.